5 Reasons We Prefer Saliva Testing VS Standard Blood Testing (Specifically for Measuring: Estrogen, Progesterone, DHEA, Testosterone & Cortisol)

 One of the most common questions we get from our clients is: "How is saliva testing different from the standard blood test I received from my doctor?"

-Typically, the main type of hormone tests provided by traditional doctors (because they are covered by insurance) are standard blood tests, which unfortunately do not measure free, 'bioavailable' I.e. active hormone levels, and therefore do not shed nearly as much light on the key imbalances behind the symptoms we are actively experiencing!
+Typically, the main type of hormone tests provided by traditional doctors are standard blood tests (because they are covered by insurance), which unfortunately do not measure free, 'bioavailable' I.e. active hormone levels, and therefore do not shed nearly as much light on the key imbalances behind the symptoms we are presently experiencing!

 We FREQUENTLY hear from clients that everything came back "normal" after having blood work done, even though they feel anything BUT normal (which is pretty crazy making, right!?).
-Alternatively, our saliva tests provide comprehensive reports that are easy to understand, detecting specific imbalance along with levels that are technically in the 'normal range,' but would soon become too high or too low if left unaddressed.
+Alternatively, our saliva tests provide comprehensive reports that are easy to understand, indicating specific imbalances and/OR calling out levels that are technically in the 'normal range,' but trending HIGH or LOW (which can be an indication of an evolving hormonal imbalance).
 You see, "normal" is not always optimal, and it is important to go deeper when analyzing potential root causes behind symptoms of imbalance.

 Keep reading to learn WHY we prefer saliva testing OVER standard blood tests!